Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Point Lonsdale is high nationally.
-The median assessed income is $47,718 and the average income stands at $78,916.
-This contrasts with Rest of Vic.'s figures of a median income of $50,954 and an average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $51,655 (median) and $85,427 (average).
-The 2021 Census data ranks personal income at the 55th percentile ($833 weekly) and household income at the 38th percentile.
-Income brackets indicate that 28.7% of individuals earn between $1,500 - $2,999 annually (1,290 individuals), consistent with broader trends across the broader area showing 30.3% in the same category.
-Housing costs allow for retention of 88.8%, though disposable income ranks below average at the 45th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Point Lonsdale has a high median assessed income of $47,718 and an average income of $78,916.
+This contrasts with the Rest of Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated incomes as of September 2025 would be approximately $51,655 (median) and $85,427 (average).
+According to the 2021 Census, Point Lonsdale's personal income ranks at the 55th percentile ($833 weekly), while household income sits at the 38th percentile.
+Income brackets show that 28.7% of individuals earn between $1,500 and $2,999 annually (1,290 individuals).
+Housing costs allow for retention of 88.8% of income, but disposable income ranks below average at the 45th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income